 Contributed by Paula of Paula Pins the Planet

-One of the best Florida bucket lists is to kayak to the Caladesi Island State Park, and to experience not only the spectacular beach, but also the plentiful wildlife along the way.
+One of the best Florida bucket lists is to kayak to the Caladesi Island State Park, and to experience not only the spectacular beach — one of the best family beaches in Florida — but also the plentiful wildlife along the way.

 Caladesi Island is one of the few untouched islands along the Gulf Coast, and you can paddle a kayak from the causeway that goes to Honeymoon Island State Park.